rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 **Challenge**
 <details>
   <summary>How would you count the number of reads in your file? </summary>
-   In the fastq format, the character '@' occurs once per sequence, so we can just count how many lines contain '@'.<br>
+   There are lots of answers for this one.
+One example: in the fastq format, the character '@' occurs once per sequence, so we can just count how many lines contain '@'.<br>
    <code>grep -c '@' T36R59_I93_S27_L006_R1_sub12M.fastq</code>
 </details>